 Innovate but keep it useful.
 Millennials are an innovative breed.
-They adapt to changes much easily than other generations.
+They adapt to changes much more accessible than other generations.
 So if your mobile app is not innovating, they will choose the competitor.

-comScore reports nearly “64% of 18-34 year-olds have paid at least $5 to download a mobile app in the past year, and nearly 1 out of 5 paid to download an average of at least one mobile app every month and 17% of Millennials had spent at least $20 on an app, compared to just a few percent amongst the older age segments.”
+"nearly “64% of 18-34 year-olds have paid at least $5 to download a mobile app in the past year, and nearly 1 out of 5 paid to download an average of at least one mobile app every month and 17% of Millennials had spent at least $20 on an app, compared to just a few percents amongst the older age segments.”

 Do your homework before you design that logo.
-Developers must check out the latest design trends and layouts of different OS to get an overview of how they can customise it to the trending ideas.
+Developers must check out the latest design trends and layouts of a different OS to get an overview of how they can customize it to the trending ideas.

 If you’re in luck and have a bunch of suggestions or requests from millennials from your App, pay attention to what they have to say.